Background

 - Solved using TotalSim’s version of OpenFOAM (simplec solver)

-- Jets off, vehicle is in glide mode…
+- Jets off and the vehicle is in glide mode

 Analysis

-Note: Geometry file was drawn by an enthusiast and the numbers/plots below may not accurately depict the vehicle.
+Note: The geometry file was drawn by an enthusiast and the numbers/plots below may not accurately depict the vehicle.

 Aerodynamic Forces

-The simulation reported that the Jingle Jet generated 560.6 lb of Drag and 802 lb of Lift.
-Non-dimensionalizing the forces yields a CD of 0.35 and 0.48 for CL.
+The simulation reported that the Jingle Jet generated 560.6 lb of drag and 802 lb of lift.
+Nondimensionalization of the forces yield a CD of 0.35 and 0.48 for CL.
 Just to compare, a typical car has a Cd of ~0.30 and a model rocket has a Cd of 0.75 [3].

 Cp Plots

 By looking at the pressure surface plots, we can understand how these forces are being created.
-Warm colors shows regions of high pressure and cool colors show regions of low pressure.
-By isolating pressure in the x direction (longitudinally) and the z-direction (vertically), we would be able to see the influences of drag and lift on the Jingle Jet.
+Warm colors show regions of high pressure and cool colors show regions of low pressure.
+By isolating pressure in the x direction (longitudinally) and the z-direction (vertically), we can see the influences of drag and lift on the Jingle Jet.

 CpX Plots

-As expected, the Jingle Jet’s sleeker aerodynamic body shows little in the way of Drag production.
-Stagnation pressure drag is seen on the nose and at the Leading edges of the landing gear arms.
-The gear arms also show regions of thrust where the flow accelerates over the upper surface which is expected for a highly cambered airfoil like the Selig 1223.
+As expected, the Jingle Jet’s sleeker aerodynamic body shows that there is little in the way of drag production.
+Stagnation pressure drag is seen on the nose and at the leading edges of the landing gear arms.
+The gear arms show regions of thrust where the flow accelerates over the upper surface, which is expected for a highly cambered airfoil like the Selig 1223.
 Base drag can be seen on the rear face of the Jingle Jet as well as on the dashboard.
-Interestingly, the low pressure region created by the backward facing surfaces of the Dashboard is imprinted on the seat making it look as though the seat is producing thrust
+Interestingly, the low pressure region created by the backward facing surfaces of the dashboard is imprinted on the seat, making it look as though the seat is producing thrust.

 CpZ Plots

-The upper surface of the Jingle Jet is pure mostly lift production except for the region around the nose.
-This is mostly because the nose slopes downward and the stagnation pressure forces this region to push down on the vehicle.
-The underbody seems to be producing a fair amount of downforce.
-Part of this stems from the flow accelerating around to the lower body.
+The upper surface of the Jingle Jet is mostly lift production except for the region around the nose.
+This is because the nose slopes downward and the stagnation pressure forces this region to push down on the vehicle.
+The underbody seems to be producing a fair amount of downforce and part of this stems from the flow accelerating around to the lower body.
 The low pressure behind the rear of the vehicle appears to be responsible for the downforce generated near the back.

 Lift X-Ray

-This frog-like image is an Lift XRay plot – it shows a top view of the Jingle Jet depicting where lift is created on the sleigh.
+This frog-like image is a lift x-ray plot that shows a top view of the Jingle Jet and depicts where lift is created on the sleigh.
 From the above plot, we can see lift created at the body as well as the skis.
-Negative lift is created at the nose consistent with the CpZ plots we saw above.
-The region of downforce on the nose coupled with the general lift of the rest of the body implies that the Jingle Jet has a very nose down pitching moment even in a standard cruise condition.
+The negative lift created at the nose is consistent with the CpZ plots we saw above.
+The region of downforce on the nose, coupled with the general lift of the rest of the body, implies that the Jingle Jet has a very nose down pitching moment even in standard cruise condition.

 Some Christmas Math

-Consider the Aerodynamic lift created on the Jingle Jet at this flying condition is 802 pounds of Lift a pretty decent amount.
-In order to maintain steady level flight, the 802 pounds of lift would need to be equal to the combined weight of the vehicle + its payload.
+Consider the aerodynamic lift created on the Jingle Jet at this flying condition is 802 lbs of lift – a pretty decent amount.
+In order to maintain steady level flight, the 802 lbs of lift would need to be equal to the combined weight of the vehicle, plus its payload.

 As a comparison, an Airbus A380 can carry a payload of roughly 380,000 lbs.
-At 1 lego block per child, Santa could get the job done with an A380, but certainly not the Jingle Jet in its current form.
-If the Jingle Jet were scaled up to the size of an A380, the lift produced by the Jet could easily carry the payload, but that would be neglecting the weight of the Jet itself, power required, and fuel… Oh man, the aircraft designers conundrum!
+At 1 lego block per child, Santa could get the job done with an A380, but certainly not with the Jingle Jet in its current form.
+If the Jingle Jet were scaled up to the size of an A380, the lift produced by the jet could easily carry the payload, but that would be neglecting the weight of the jet itself, power required and fuel.

 Concluding Remarks

 A quick CFD analysis of the Jingle Jet demonstrates where the aerodynamic lift and drag are coming from on the body of the vehicle.
-Some quick math shows that Santa has a gargantuan tasks ahead of him later this month and that the Jingle Jet would need some re-thinking to carry all the kids’ presents in a single delivery run.
-Of course this is mostly inside the box thinking… We all know Santa has a few tricks up his sleeve get the job done.
+Some quick math shows that Santa has an enormous task ahead of him later this month, and the Jingle Jet would need some re-thinking to carry all of the kids’ presents in a single delivery run.
+Of course this is mostly inside the box thinking, and we all know Santa has a few tricks up his sleeve get the job done.

 Credits